kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ![ponder](/blogs/2023-08-11-dataframes/ponder.png)

-My overall impression is that Ponder seems like an interesting product for big data as it executes everything on BigQuery.
+My overall impression is that Ponder seems like an interesting product for big data as it executes everything in a cloud data warehouse such as BigQuery.
 It seems quite early — I got a bunch of errors even when following their getting started guide.

-Next, let's look at **Fugue**, which also provides a distributed dataframe abstraction that can run on top of BigQuery, Ray, Dask, Spark, DuckDB, and more.
+Next, let's look at **Fugue**, which also provides a distributed dataframe abstraction that can run on top of BigQuery, Dask, Spark, DuckDB, and more.

 ---

 ## Fugue

 [Fugue](https://github.com/fugue-project/fugue) is described as a unified interface for distributed computing.
-You can execute Python, pandas, and SQL code on Spark, Dask, and Ray with minimal rewrites.
+You can execute Python, pandas, and SQL code on Spark and Dask with minimal rewrites.

 Similarly to Modin, Fugue can help you scale pandas code across distributed compute clusters.
 In contrast to Modin, though, Fugue is not a drop-in replacement for pandas.
 Fugue's core contributors believe that [pandas-like interfaces are sub-optimal](https://towardsdatascience.com/why-pandas-like-interfaces-are-sub-optimal-for-distributed-computing-322dacbce43) for distributed computing.

-This means that you can continue writing pandas code, but Fugue will translate it at runtime to Spark, Dask, or Ray syntax in order to distribute the underlying computations.
+This means that you can continue writing pandas code, but Fugue will translate it at runtime to Spark or Dask syntax in order to distribute the underlying computations.

 Fugue also encourages a mix of Python and SQL code by providing Fugue SQL on top of the core dataframe abstraction.